siddh34/Notes/Third Year Sem 2/AMD/Unit 1.md

 2. *Agile software development promotes adaptive planning, evolutionary development, timebox iterative approach* and encourages rapid and flexinle response to change

+## History of Agile

+    a.
+Some developers reacted against the traditional ways of developing software
+    b.
+New methods were dveloped and tested
+    c.
+"Representatives" from several of these methods got together in Utah in 2001.
+They termed it as "Agile" and called themselves as "Agile Alliance.
+Later they developed a manifesto

 ## Theories for Agile Management

 Why Agile?